Greenwood, Natchez and the Mississippi Gulf Coast welcome girlfriend getaways with unique itineraries and a warm reception

-There’s no better way to begin your coast getaway than dinner featuring fresh-caught seafood, even if your choice is a steak smoth-ered with local crabmeat.
+There’s no better way to begin your coast getaway than dinner featuring fresh-caught seafood, even if your choice is a steak smothered with local crab meat.
 From fine dining to local dives, there’s sure to be a spot that satisfies your taste buds.
 Complete your evening at a music club or with entertainment and gaming at one of a dozen casinos.

 The coast offers ample experiences to fill your adventure time.
 Consider kayaking the Davis Bayou or Pascagoula River or guided tours deep into the bayous.
 Test your skill at stand-up paddleboarding along the beaches.
 Visit a gator ranch and cuddle a baby gator followed by an exciting airboat ride into the marshland.
 How about a day of deep-sea fishing?
 The captain and crew will do all the work and even recommend a restaurant that will prepare your catch.

 Quiet time is always needed.
 Maybe you’re perfectly satisfied catching some sun on coast beaches.
-Perhaps renting a cabana at one of the casino resorts is more to your liking.
+Perhaps renting a cabana at one of the casino resorts is more to your liking during girlfriend getaways.
 The preferred choice of many ladies is a visit to a luxurious spa for a calming and restorative treatment.
 You’ll find most every service, from massages and aromatherapy to wraps and facials available.
 Relax.
-You’re at the coast.(gulfcoast.org)
+You’re at the coast.
+Start planning at gulfcoast.org.

 Located about 100 miles from Jackson, Greenwood sits on the eastern edge of the Mississippi Delta.
-Blues music and movie-site touring, cooking and rejuvenating spa experi-ences continue to attract girlfriend getaways.
+Blues music and movie-site touring, cooking and rejuvenating spa experiences continue to attract girlfriend getaways.

 Arrive in Greenwood early enough to do a driving tour of the eight markers on the Mississippi Blues Trail in Leflore County.
-The story of Baptist Town is one of Greenwood’s oldest African-American communities and the legendary blues singers who passed through.
+Baptist Town is one of Greenwood’s oldest African-American communities and a town of many legendary blues singers who passed through.
 Blues Deejays tells of the radio disc jockeys who were responsible for the spread of the blues.
-Again, you’re part of blues history when you view the sign for Elks Hart Lodge No. 640, an important venue for rhythm and blues from 1940 through 1960.
+You’re part of blues history when you view the sign for Elks Hart Lodge No. 640, an important venue for rhythm and blues from 1940 through 1960.
 The WGRM Radio Studio broadcast gospel in the 1940s and often featured Riley King on guitar.
 Later in Memphis, Riley became known as B.B.
 King.

-Grab lunch at the Crystal Grill.
+Grab lunch at The Crystal Grill.
 The building may be old, but it’s well maintained and the food is nothing short of delicious.
 Most say it’s the coconut pie that keeps them coming back.
 Take a few hours in the afternoon for The Help Driving Tour.
 Filmed in Greenwood, The Help garnered numerous awards, including a 2012 Academy Award for Best Actress in a Supporting Role to Octavia Spencer.
 The tour takes you to filming locations and favorite spots of the cast and crew.